Passes - Roberts Pass

 Short excursions; 2min to Moya Point (550 648) and 5min to Gladstone Lookout (549 648) are well worth the time.
 Moya Point gives great views of Wentworth Falls and the Eastern end of the Jamison Valley.
 Gladsone Lookout overlooks the Gladstone Pass and the East side of Sublime point as well as a view to Mt Solitary.

 The track now descends into the Gully of Roberts Pass.
 The first section, which leads to the ladder, can be slippery when wet.
 Some may need to take their packs off to negotiate round the bottom of the ladder.
 The ladder gives onto a flight of stairs and then another short steep section, which may be slippery when wet.
+Warning: The track has been washed away in some of this section with lots of fallen trees.

 After this the pass runs south along the point and then zigzags down the end to meet with Lindeman Pass (550 645).
 Robert's Pass continues to the left and is relatively easy to follow as it navigates a couple of small landslides and descends to the Vera Falls Track (180m vertical, 1.5km horizontal).